Review and road test of the Peugeot 308

 Cost of Ownership

 The PureTech and BlueHDi diesel petrol engines deliver very similar WLTP efficiency figures to those of the same units in the previous generation version of this car.
-Think around 55mpg on the combined cycle and 128g/km of CO2 for the PureTech 130 engine; and about 65mpg and 117g/km of CO2 for the 1.5-litre BlueHDi 130 diesel.
+Think up to 52.1mpg on the combined cycle and up to 122g/km of CO2 for the PureTech 130 engine; and up to 65.4mpg and up to 113g/km of CO2 for the 1.5-litre BlueHDi 130 diesel.
 This latest car's chassis (an evolved version of the PSA Group's EMP2 platform) can support a full-electric variant, but the Group already has the Citroen e-C4 in this segment, so the 308 goes PHEV with two Plug-in Hybrid variants, the Hybrid 180 and the Hybrid 225.
-As we mentioned in our 'Driving Experience' section, up to 37 miles of battery running is claimed in each case, while CO2 is rated at 25g/km.
+As we mentioned in our 'Driving Experience' section, up to 44 miles of WLTP-rated battery running is claimed in each case, with the Hybrid 180 combined cycle fuel-rated at up to 281.1mpg; for the Hybrid 225, the figure's up to 266.2mpg.
+In both cases, the BiK tax-beating CO2 reading is rated at up to 24g/km.

 From a household plug, both PHEV variants will be replenished in just over seven hours.
 You'll find 3.7kW single-phase charging supported as standard, which means recharges will take three hours and 50 minutes.
 A 7.4kW on-board charger is available as an option and plugged into a wallbox, the battery will take one hour and 50 minutes to be topped up.
 The plug-in hybrid 308 variants offer a thermal pre-conditioning function too.
 Via the MyPeugeot smartphone app or by using the vehicle's touchscreen, owners can schedule a wake-up time for the battery.
 This means that the cells can be at the optimal temperature for efficiency from the time you start up, plus of course the interior can also be pre-cooled or pre-heated too.